ethereum/remix-workshops/CircomIntro/step-4/README.md

-With your `multiplier.circom` circuit ready, it's time to compile it using the Circuit Compiler plugin.
+With your `multiplier.circom` circuit ready, let's compile it using the Circuit Compiler plugin.

 ## Selecting the Compiler Version

-1. Go to the **Circuit Compiler** plugin in the sidebar.
-2. Choose the desired **Compiler Version** from the dropdown menu.
+Choose the desired **Compiler Version** from the dropdown menu.
 For this tutorial, select the latest stable version.

 <img src="https://raw.githubusercontent.com/ethereum/remix-workshops/master/CircomIntro/step-4/images/select_compiler_version.png" alt="select-compiler-version" width=250 height=100>